 The joint life expectancies of you and your beneficiary

-You receive the distribution after separation from employment during or after the year you reach age 55 -- 50 for qualified safety employees.
+You receive the distribution after separation from employment during or after the year you reach age 55 -- or age 50 for qualified safety employees.
 However, this exception doesn’t apply to IRAs.

 You use the distribution to pay medical expenses that are more than 7.50% of your adjusted gross income (AGI).

 You received the distribution as a reservist or National Guard member if on active duty for at least 180 days.

 A federal tax levy forces your qualified plan or IRA to make a distribution.

 An alternate payee received the distribution under a qualified domestic relations order (QDRO).
 This exception doesn’t apply to IRAs.